cocoZHAI/stunning-journey/ColabFold&SPOC.md

 Local ColabFold is essentially the same software as ColabFold, but it's installed and run locally on your system or an HPC cluster.
 You set it up manually, often in a Python environment with dependencies.
 This is the one for HPC.

-### Prerequisites
-- Make sure you already create a micromamba environment for colabfold and activate it.
-- Set the python=3.10 for compatibility with google colaboratory

 ### Create .sh file: ``` nano protein1_protein2.sh ```

 ### Copy and paste the following script in: